-Former Cougar head coach Alvin Brooks enters his third season as associate head coach for the University of Houston Men’s Basketball program in 2017-18.
+Former Houston head coach Alvin Brooks enters his eighth season as assistant coach with the University of Houston Men’s Basketball program in 2017-18.
 It also will be his 20th season associated with the Cougars.

-In nearly 30 years, Brooks has competed in 17 postseason tournaments as a coach or player.
+In 35 years on the sidelines, Brooks has competed in 19 postseason tournaments as a coach or player.
 He has guided 16 players who competed in the NBA with a dozen more players playing professionally overseas.

-In his current role, Brooks assists head coach James Dickey in all aspects of the program, including scheduling, recruiting, practices and opponents’ scouting.
+Brooks assists Head Coach Kelvin Sampson in all aspects of the program, including recruiting, practices and opponents’ scouting.
 This will be his third season to serve on Sampson’s staff.

 RETURN TO HOUSTON